Black Friday → 40% OFF Annual Plans

 27. Leverage Social Proof (Case Studies & Testimonials)

 Social proof is the psychological phenomenon where people look to the actions of others to guide their own behavior.
-In sales, this means using customer testimonials, case studies, logos of well-known clients and user reviews to build credibility.
+In sales, this means using customer testimonials, case studies, stories from existing customers, logos of well-known clients and user reviews to build credibility.

 When a prospect sees that companies like theirs have used your solution, it reduces perceived risk and builds trust.
 Make sure your case studies are specific, quantifiable and relevant to the prospect’s industry or use case.